bagder/http3-explained/en/why-tcpudp.md

 Additionally, changing things in the transport protocol layer of the network stack typically means protocols implemented by operating system kernels.
-Updating and deploying new operating system kernels is a very slow process that requires significant effort.
+Updating and deploying new operating system kernels is a slow process that requires significant effort.
 Many TCP improvements standardized by the IETF are not widely deployed or used because they are not broadly supported.

 ## Why not SCTP-over-UDP